stevens68/twixtbot-ui/README.md

 ## Loading and saving games

 Choose *File -> Open File...* to load games stored in [T1J](http://www.johannes-schwagereit.de/twixt/T1j/index.html) file format (\*.T1) or littlegolem.net format (\*.tsgf).
 It will take a few seconds to re-calculate the evaluation history.
-After a game is loaded, the player names and the board are updated and you can continue to play as usual or undo moves.
+After a game is loaded, the player names and the board are updated and you can continue to play as usual.
 See sample files in folder `./games`.
 Note that the value of *self crossing links* is applied when loading a game.
 Choose *File -> Save file...* to save a game in T1J format; tsgf is not supported as a target.

 #### T1J files